 Your biodata for matrimony has three key components

 A resume for marriage that includes basic details considered to be important criteria for marriage.
-This includes name, age, date of birth, religion, caste, education, profession, names of parents and their professions, height, weight, skin colour, and a rather shallow description of “hobbies”.
+This includes name, age, date of birth, religion, caste, education, profession, names of parents and their professions, height, weight, skin colour, and shallow description of “hobbies”.
 In some cases, people also include a few lines about what their expectation is from a prospective bridegroom.

 The second component is the horoscope.
 This is usually printed as a separate document or incorporated seamlessly with the rest of the personal data.
 There are many related data points that are explicitly called out such as time of birth, birth star to name a few.